LTEN Annual Conference Health & Safety Guidelines

 The JW has elevated their cleanliness standards and are changing hospitality norms.
 Learn about their multi-pronged approach designed to meet the health and safety challenges presented by COVID-19 as outlined in Marriott’s Commitment to Clean.
 These protocols will continue to adapt to current needs, in consultation with federal, state and local authorities and health experts.

 Other resources for you to review

-Use the CDC’s Travel Planner for information on restrictions, guidance, and resources for traveling to Aurora, CO.
+Use the CDC’s Travel Planner for information on restrictions, guidance, and resources for traveling to Phoenix, AZ.